Sarthak1219/FoodPackiOS/README.md

 The app gets data from our MySQL DataBase -using a PHP script, which contains information about the restaurants, including their location and pickup request messages.

-The Home screen shows the list of partner Restaurants (Red is ready for pickup, Gray is not).
+The Home screen shows the list of partner restaurants (Red is ready for pickup, Gray is not).

 <img src="/FoodPackiOS/Github%20Images/Home%20Screen.png" alt="Home Screen View" width="175" height="400">

-Clicking a restaurant on the home screen opens a detailed view of the Restaurant's location and route information, inventory and notice messages for the volunteer, and a button to accept the request.
+Clicking a restaurant on the home screen opens a detailed view of the restaurant's location and route information, inventory and notice messages for the volunteer, and a button to accept the request.

 Map View | Map View with Panel Showing
 ------------ | -------------